itsm3abena/c-ds/README.md

-# HybridArray - A C++ Library for Hybrid Arrays
+# HybridArray - A C Library for Hybrid Arrays

 ## Overview

-`HybridArray` is a C++ library that implements a high-performance hybrid array structure designed for various use cases where dynamic resizing and memory efficiency are critical.
+`HybridArray` is a C library that implements a high-performance hybrid array structure designed for various use cases where dynamic resizing and memory efficiency are critical.
 It combines the best features of both static and dynamic arrays, providing the flexibility of a dynamically resizable array while maintaining high performance and low memory overhead.

 This library supports efficient memory management, fast access times, and provides an intuitive API for developers to work with arrays of arbitrary sizes.
 It's designed to be used in both small and large-scale applications, ranging from system-level programming to high-performance applications.